Stikwood: The New Peel and Stick Wood Paneling

 Stikwood is, in plain language, 1/8 inch thick wooden planks that can be affixed to a clean, sanded surface with adhesive strips that are factory-mounted on their flip sides.
 While not a total beginner's project (the planks need to be cut down to size with a power saw), "the world's first peel and stick solid wall planking" is certainly easier to install than regular wood paneling.

 Like bead board wallpaper, Stikwood is able to create the illusion of custom trim woodwork, for a fraction of the price and time.
 Sourced and manufactured in the USA, it's a pretty green product.
-The company claims that Stickwood products are VOC free, which is great for people with sensitivities to scents, which can be triggered by remodelers using noxious adhesives and paints.
+The company claims that Stikwood products are VOC free, great for people with allergies or sensitivities to scents, which can be triggered by remodelers using noxious adhesives and paints.

 Have you tried Stikwood?
-I'm excited to try it myself.
+I'm excited about trying it myself.
 With so many possible DIY applications and a fairly reasonable price, Stikwood is an attractive new material to work with.

 Chaya Kurtz writes for Networx.com.